RobDWaller/code101/README.md

 </ul>
 ```

-If will output a bullet pointed list:
+It will output a bullet pointed list:

 - Item One
 - Item Two